 The lumber business declined during the 1920s, and the other shippers along the line could not keep it in operation.
 The 1.5 miles between Helen and Robertstown was abandoned in 1928.
 The remainder was abandoned and dismantled in June of 1934.

-The Gainesville & Northwestern's depot at Nacoochee, near Helen.
+Gainesville & Northwestern depot at Nacoochee, near Helen.
+More info.